drapeaucharles/mia-backend/mia-miner/README.md

 # MIA GPU Miner

 A GPU-powered miner client for the MIA (Decentralized AI Customer Support Assistant) network.
 This miner polls the MIA backend for jobs, processes them using GPU acceleration, and returns results.
+When no MIA jobs are available, it automatically runs fallback compute tasks to maximize GPU utilization.

 ## 🚀 Features